 Reflective Insulation vs. Radiant Barriers

 In thermal management, both reflective insulation and radiant barriers are viable options.
-While often used interchangeably, they serve different purposes and are suited for different applications.
+While often perceived to be used interchangeably, they serve different purposes and are suited for different applications.
 Understanding the distinctions between these two materials is crucial for making informed decisions.

 Material Thickness

-Reflective insulation typically has a thicker composition due to its multi-layered structure, which often includes single or double air bubbles or foam core.
-This added thickness contributes to a higher R-value, providing notable thermal performance and reducing radiant heat transfer.
-On the other hand, radiant barriers are generally thinner and consist mainly of reflective aluminum foil or films designed primarily to reduce radiant heat transfer.
+Reflective insulation has varying degrees of thicker composition due to its multi-layered structure.
+This often includes one or two layers of foil that expand inside the cavity, interior layers of single or double polyethylene bubbles, or polyethylene foam core.
+On the other hand, radiant barriers are generally thinner and consist mainly of flexible sheet reflective aluminum foil or films.
+Both types are designed to significantly reduce heat transfer.

 Primary Function